ymzis69/AlphaRefine_TensorRT/INSTALL_jetson.md

+## Optional:

-### Docker image:
+#### Use Docker image:

-if you want to use docker,you can use command:
+if you want to use docker, you can use the following command to get the docker image:

 ```
-sudo docker pull registry.cn-hangzhou.aliyuncs.com/zxh98/alpharefine_jetson_trt
+sudo docker pull ymzis69/jetson_tensorrt7.1_cuda10.2_cudnn8.0_alpharefine:v1.0
 ```

 Note：